-In 2016, both parties allow just four states to hold their delegate selection event in February: Iowa, New Hampshire, Nevada, and South Carolina.
+Both parties allow just four states to hold their delegate selection event in February: Iowa, New Hampshire, Nevada, and South Carolina.
 The remaining states and territories must wait to hold events until at least March 1.
-(In 2016, more than a dozen states hold events on this day, commonly referred to as Super Tuesday.)
+In recent election cycles, more than a dozen states have held events on this day, commonly referred to as Super Tuesday.

-Additionally, the Republican Party requires states with contests before March 15 to award delegates on a proportional basis rather than the winner-take-all method preferred by many state party officials.
-(In 2016, Florida and Ohio host the first winner-take-all contests on this day.)
+Additionally, the Republican Party requires states with contests before March 15 to award delegates on a proportional basis rather than the winner-takes-all method preferred by many state party officials.

 Who are the delegates?

 Delegates are often party activists, local political leaders, or early supporters of a given candidate.
 Presidential campaigns court local and state politicians for their slate of delegates because they typically bring the support of their political constituencies.
 Delegates can also include members of a campaign’s steering committee or longtime active members of their local party organization.